-Inside view, bottom; on the lower left is the 3” floppy disk drive, on the top left the PCB responsible for power input and A/V output.
-The whole right hand side is occupied by the Famicom/FDS PCB and the cartridge eject mechanism:
+Inside view, bottom: On the lower left is the 3” floppy disk drive and on the top left the PCB responsible for power input and A/V output.
+The Famicom/FDS PCB occupies the whole right-hand side together with the cartridge eject mechanism:

 The lower part of the PCB is virtually the Famicom part.
-It has the power and reset switch, connectors for the two controllers, and the Famicom extension port, where you can connect external controllers and peripherals, e.g. the 3D glasses or the Power Glove.
-The switch for Famicom/FDS-mode and the FDS access LED is there, too.
+It has the power and reset switch, connectors for the two controllers, and the Famicom extension port where you can connect external controllers and peripherals, e.g. the 3D glasses or the Power Glove.
+The switch for Famicom/FDS-mode and the FDS access LED are there, too.

-The upper part is virtually the FDS part.
+The upper part is the FDS part.
 There is another extension port that allows a Nintendo Famicom with a plugged in RAM Adapter to make use of the FDS drive.
-And two jumpers, the white one connects to the power/output board and the black one to the floppy.
+The two connectors on the left are for the power/output PCB (white) and the floppy disk drive (black).

 Rather boring, the lower case now and after the last PCB and floppy has been removed: